 At Emler, we promote a more gentle way for babies to survive in a swimming pool.
 We promote independent back floats as well as a technique called Jump, Turn, and Swim.

 If you will give us your email address, we’ll send you a link to videos of Emler students performing the JTS and testimonials of parents whose children have survived a water accident by using JTS.
 You are also welcomed to come to an Emler Swim School Waterbabies Orientation free of charge.
 You can experience first hand how swim lessons can make your baby safer AND be one of his or her fondest childhood memories.

 Emler Swim School does not use backfloat drown-proofing to teach babies survival in the water.
-Although we agree that there is a real and present danger of drowning for toddlers in the State of Texas, we disagree philosophically with this survival method of teaching.
+Although we agree that there is a real and present danger of drowning for toddlers, we disagree philosophically with this survival method of teaching.